prosopopoeia/Proj5_FinTracker/README.md

 Introduction

-One of the big incentives to take this course and learn Django and Javascript is to harness the power and flexibility of full stack programming.
+One of the big incentives to take CS50's Web Programming is to harness the power and flexibility of Django and Javascript blended together.
 What better way to spin out useful apps for everyday life.
-This application is in that spirit.
+This application is the first of many which is a product of that philosophy.
 It is a Financial Tracker.
 It simply records, tracks, and then displays back to the user, useful views of the user's finanaces.

 Users can view historical transaction data by Month, Year, or over the entire lifetime of the applications use.
 Users can view the information both in a table and in a pie or bar chart.
 Users may add, delete, update, or view any transaction.
 Users can specify a period to view transactions (delineated by month/year).